 Peanut butter protein balls made with whey protein powder and mini chocolate chips.

 • Peanut butter: Avoid peanut butter with added sugar and other additives.
 Instead, choose an all-natural peanut butter with a runny consistency, if possible.
-If it’s thick, then you can always heat it up first.
+If your peanut butter is thick or from the bottom of the jar, simply microwave it for 15 seconds or warm up on the stove until runny.

 • Sweetener: Honey, brown rice syrup or date syrup will work.
 Maple syrup will also work but isn’t as sticky, so the protein balls may be a little more fragile.

-• Ground flaxseed: Whole chia seeds will work only in peanut butter balls with whey protein as the dough is more wet.
-Flaxseed adds extra protein, fiber, and healthy omega fatty acids.
+• Ground flaxseed: Adds a boost of fiber and healthy fats.
+Whole chia seeds will work only in peanut butter balls with whey protein as the dough is more wet.

-• Oats: Use quick oats or rolled oats, using certified gluten-free, if needed.
-Oats add fiber and texture to the protein balls.
+• Oats: Use quick oats or rolled oats, certified gluten-free oats, if needed.
+They provide the hearty base and “cookie dough” feel.

-• Protein powder: I use unflavored whey protein powder or vanilla plant-based protein powder.
-Just note that the type of protein you use will affect the peanut butter protein balls dough consistency.
+• Protein powder: This recipe is tested with Leanfit whey vanilla protein powder and vanilla plant-based protein powder.
+Just note that the type of protein you use will affect the peanut butter oatmeal balls dough consistency.

 • Chocolate chips: Makes these protein bites taste like cookie dough!
-You can use semi-sweet chocolate chips, dark chocolate chips, mini chocolate chips or even sugar-free chocolate chips like Lily’s.
+You can use semi-sweet chocolate chips, dark chocolate chips, mini chocolate chips or even sugar-free Lily’s chocolate chips.
 Cacao nibs would also work.

 How to Make Peanut Butter Protein Balls